 As I said in our Royalton Blue Waters post, I decided I would do a throwback post to my wonderful experience at Royalton Riviera Maya in May 2016.
 This was my introduction to the Royalton Luxury Resorts brand and got us (i.e., my family) hooked.
 Here was our journey:

-The Diamond Club lounge was beautiful—containing a fully stocked premium liquor bar and an assortment of tapas and desserts.
-The only complaint was our extremely long wait to check-in and once we checked in, our room still was not ready late into the afternoon.
+The Diamond Club lounge was beautiful—containing a fully-stocked, premium liquor bar and an assortment of tapas and desserts.
+The only complaint was our extremely long wait to check-in, and once we checked in, our room still wasn't ready late until the late afternoon.
 Similar to our Royalton Blue Waters experience, we had some initial problems with the room being a king bed (Honestly, I think it was our booking agency’s fault).
 However, the staff quickly corrected the problem unlike our Blue Water resort.
 During the wait, we spent some time touring the beautiful resort.

 The resort is gorgeous and breathtaking.
 The moment you enter the lobby and look out into the distance, you instantly feel like you’re in paradise.
-The décor was amazing.
+The décor was amazing, modern, and chic.
 The resort has a lot of different amenities that took me a couple of days to find.
-Great area for the kiddos--though, this resort was not as family-friendly as Blue Water, there was enough for kids to do.
+Great area for the kiddos--although, this resort was not as family-friendly as Blue Waters, there was enough for kids to do.
 Also, this resort had The Hideaway which is an adults-only section, which is nice.
-The attention to detail was incredible—with the Royalton ‘R’ even inscribed in the cigarette trash cans.
+The attention to detail throughout the resort was incredible—with the Royalton ‘R’ even inscribed in the cigarette trash cans.